 Example 2:

-Let us take another example to illustrate the swap subranges from different containers in C++.
+Let's consider another scenario to demonstrate the exchange of subranges between different containers in C++.

 #inlcude<algorithm>